breathe-doc/breathe/documentation/source/class.rst

 .. doxygenclass:: TemplateClass< T * >
    :project: template_specialisation

-Where as without the specialization, the directive references the generic
+Where as without the specialisation, the directive references the generic
 declaration:

 .. code-block:: rst